drkmark/dns4.cc/README.md

 *****************************
 Ladies and gentlemen, good news!

-We don't sleep at all.
-Thanks to our friends in Prague/CZE we reincarnated dns4.cc-cz & anon-dns4.cc-cz!
-Yes, it's back finally even better and stronger.
-Now it supports both ipv4 and ipv6 and it's in beta mode.
-Feel free to test it as much as possible to prove connectivity and stability.
+We're thrilled to announce that dns4.cc-cz is back and better than ever!
+Thanks to our friends in Prague/CZE, we've reincarnated dns4.cc-cz & anon-dns4.cc-cz!
+It's finally back, and it's better, cooler, and stronger than ever.
+Now it supports both IPv4 and IPv6, and it's in beta mode.
+We'd love for you to test it as much as possible to prove connectivity and stability.

-A BIG THANK YOU to MAREK (he knows...) for negotiating and translating.
+A big thank you to Marek (he knows...) for handling the negotiations, translating, and being so welcoming.
+We had the most incredible, unforgettable couple of days in the most beautiful, ancient city of Prague... 🍺🍺🍺 😎
 *****************************

-Personally, we strongly believe in freedom and the fundamental human right to remain anonymous if you wish.
+Personally, we are strong believers in FREEDOM and the basic human right to remain anonymous and untraceable if you choose so.

 Respecting this fact, all dns4.cc resolvers & anonymizing relays were, are, and always will be: